johnpottergr/Stablecraft.io/service-docs/Integrations/stripe.md

 ---
-title: Stripe Crypto Integration
+title: "Stripe Crypto Integration"
-sidebarLabel: Stripe
+sidebarLabel: "Stripe"
 ---

 # Stripe Crypto Integration (Early Access)

-Stripe has introduced limited support for stablecoin-based payments, enabling businesses to accept or pay out using **USDC** on selected blockchains such as **Ethereum**, **Solana**, and **Polygon**.
+Stripe has introduced limited support for stablecoin-based payments, allowing businesses to accept or make payments using **USDC** on select blockchains, including **Ethereum**, **Solana**, and **Polygon**.

-While Stripe's crypto features are still expanding, Stablecraft can help you prepare your platform for stablecoin-enabled checkout or payout options.
+While Stripe's crypto features are expanding, Stablecraft can help you prepare your platform for stablecoin-enabled checkout or payout options.

----

 ## 🚀 Stripe Crypto Overview